f-verg/amazon-textract-developer-guide/doc_source/API_StartDocumentTextDetection.md

  `StartDocumentTextDetection` can analyze text in documents that are in JPEG, PNG, and PDF format\.
 The documents are stored in an Amazon S3 bucket\.
 Use [DocumentLocation](API_DocumentLocation.md) to specify the bucket name and file name of the document\.

- `StartTextDetection` returns a job identifier \(`JobId`\) that you use to get the results of the operation\.
+ `StartDocumentTextDetection` returns a job identifier \(`JobId`\) that you use to get the results of the operation\.
 When text detection is finished, Amazon Textract publishes a completion status to the Amazon Simple Notification Service \(Amazon SNS\) topic that you specify in `NotificationChannel`\.
 To get the results of the text detection operation, first check that the status value published to the Amazon SNS topic is `SUCCEEDED`\.
 If so, call [GetDocumentTextDetection](API_GetDocumentTextDetection.md), and pass the job identifier \(`JobId`\) from the initial call to `StartDocumentTextDetection`\.

 For more information, see [Document Text Detection](https://docs.aws.amazon.com/textract/latest/dg/how-it-works-detecting.html)\.